Master Digital Marketing, WordPress, SEO

 • 50% of the users will go to a different website to accomplish a goal (they won’t switch browsers to read your content)

-• 22% will never return to your site after bad user experience.
+• 22% will never return to your site after a bad user experience.

 browser compatibility importance